 THINGS WORTH KNOWING

 Although performed in a clean environment with single use and/or sterile equipment, tattoos begin as open wounds and it is possible to get them infected.
-Rubbing poop in them is a surefire way, another good method is just to not wash your hands all day, and then touch the tattoo.
-These are bad ideas.
+Not washing your hands all day, and then touching the tattoo, for example, could cause infection.
 Try to avoid infecting it.